KudoAI/chatgpt.js/docs/_starlet/README.md

 Two main events can be attributed with causing this astonishing growth spurt:

-- In June 2023, Product Hunt editors [featured](https://www.producthunt.com/products/chatgpt-js#chatgpt-js) **chatgpt.js** on its front page, resulting in 100+ upvotes & thousands of unique visitors in the following days
+- In June 2023, editors at Product Hunt [featured](https://www.producthunt.com/products/chatgpt-js#chatgpt-js) **chatgpt.js** on its front page, resulting in 100+ upvotes & thousands of unique visitors in the following days

 <div align="center">